 Employment discrimination isn’t always illegal.
 In fact, you are free to discriminate against people who come in late, people who are unqualified, and people who insist on wearing socks with sandals.
-Illegal employment discrimination is limited to just a handful of things.
+Illegal employment discrimination is limited to just a handful of classifications

 The Federal Civil Rights Law (known as Title VII) prohibits employment discrimination on the basis of race, color, gender, national origin, and religion.
 You’ll note that sexual orientation is not explicitly listed.

 However, the courts are divided as to whether or not sexual orientation falls under gender discrimination, and in some states and cities, it is clear that discrimination on the basis of sexual orientation is illegal.
 Regardless, you should consider discrimination on the basis of sexual orientation illegal.